getwd()13 Reading and writing data

 na = c("", "NA", "missing")

-)Specify col_types explicitly in any script you’ll run more than once. readr guesses types from the first 1000 rows.
-This works until row 1001 has a string in a numeric column.
-Guessing is for exploration, not production.
+)Specify col_types explicitly in any script you will run more than once. readr guesses types from the first 1,000 rows, which works beautifully until row 1,001 contains a string in what it decided was a numeric column.
+Guessing is for exploration; production code deserves certainty.

-For European CSVs where ; is the delimiter and , is the decimal mark, use read_csv2().
+For European CSVs where ; is the delimiter and , the decimal mark, use read_csv2().
 For tab-separated files, read_tsv().
-For anything else, read_delim() lets you specify the delimiter:
+For anything else, read_delim() lets you specify whatever delimiter the file actually uses:

 read_delim(here::here("data", "pipes.txt"), delim = "|")Exercises